signalogic/SigSRF_SDK/README.md

 <a name="InstallNotes"></a>
 ## Install Notes

 Separate RAR packages are provided for different Linux distributions.
 Please choose the appropriate one or closest match.
-For some files, the install script will auto-check for kernel version and Linux distro version to decide which file version to install.
+If you have downloaded more than one RAR package, for example you are upgrading to a newer demo version, the install script will install only the most recent .rar file.
+Also the install script will auto-check for kernel version and Linux distro version to decide which .rar file to install.

 To download the install script and one or more rar files directly from Github (i.e. without checking out a clone repository), use the following commands: